jaypha/mysqli-ext/README.md

 If, for whetever reason, you cannot have an open query, but you also cannot load the whole query result into memory, then this class works as a compromise.
 The result is stored into a temporary table, and then read in chunks as separate queries.
-Implements Iterator so it can be used with foreach.
+Implements `Iterator` so it can be used with `foreach`.

 ### Usage